IBM/Project_CodeNet/tools/tokenizer/README.md

 -1       : treat all filename arguments as a continuous single input.
 -v       : print action summary to stderr.
 -w       : suppress all warning messages.
+-a       : append to output file instead of overwriting.
 ```

 The program reads multiple files.
 Depending on the `-1` option, the files